mrzealot/preprocessorblog/_posts/2022-11-04-robert-greene-the-48-laws-of-power.md

 ## <a name="3"></a>**#3** -- Conceal your intentions

-**Transgression**: An inexperienced gentleman took lessons from one of the greatest womanizers of his time on how to win the lady of his heart.
+**Transgression**: An inexperienced gentleman took lessons from one of the greatest womanizers of his time on how to seduce his chosen lady.
 And the methods worked -- until the idiot prematurely revealed his true intentions, blowing any chance he might've had.

-**Observance**: Despite his heartfelt desire for war against Austria, Bismarck urged his peers to make peace, because he saw that their army was not strong enough.
+**Observance**: Despite his heartfelt desire for war against Austria, Bismarck urged his peers to make peace, because he saw that their army was not yet strong enough.
 In doing so, he got on the good side of the pro-peace king, who made him a minister; from which position he could later force his war, only now it could be to his liking.

 <br>